josemreis/covidnews-ml-pt/README.md

     were collected using factiva.
 An article was considered to be about coronavirus if it contained the factiva label **Novel Coronaviruses**.
 You can find it in `train/data/labeled_data`.
-For collecting the corpus, empty queries for Newspapers in Europe in Portuguesew were used.
+For collecting the corpus, empty queries (“e”) for Newspapers in Europe in Portuguese were used.
-  - **Sampling**: the first sample strategy, up to roughly 3000 docs, involved making queries for news articles in random dates between 01/01/2018 adn 01/10/2019 - not coronavirus-related - and random dates between 15/02/2020 and today using the above-mentioned label as a query parameters.
+  - **Sampling**: the first sample strategy, up to roughly 3000 docs, involved making queries for news articles in random dates between 01/01/2018 and 01/10/2019 - not coronavirus-related - and random dates between 15/02/2020 and today using the above-mentioned label as a query parameters.
 Has this was leading to some overfitting a new strategy was adopted.
 I made queries for all news in a random